Hex Agent + Model Context Protocol

 Print Hive supplies page context

-When you open Eve inside the app, the product can hint at the printer, job, batch, queue, or action feed you are already viewing.
+When you open Hex inside the app, the product can hint at the printer, job, batch, queue, or action feed you are already viewing.

 02

 Page context is treated as a starting point.
-Eve re-reads the current records through org-scoped MCP tools before answering.
+Hex re-reads the current records through org-scoped MCP tools before answering.

 03